Tips

 Providing extra Options to Nuitka C compilation

 Nuitka will apply values from the environment variables CCFLAGS, LDFLAGS during the compilation on top of what it determines to be necessary.
-Beware, of course, that is this is only useful if you know what you are doing, so should this pose issues, raise them only with perfect information.
+Beware, of course, that this is only useful if you know what you are doing, so should this pose issues, raise them only with perfect information.

 Producing a 32 bit binary on a 64 bit Windows system